Proximal Policy Gradient Arborescence for Quality Diversity Reinforcement Learning: Experiments

 \subsection{Post-Hoc Archive Analysis}

 QD algorithms are known to struggle with reproducing performance and behavior in stochastic environments.
-To determine the replicability of our agents, we follow the guidelines laid out in~\citep{pga-me-replicate}.
-That is, we re-evaluate each agent in the archive 50 times and average its performance and measures to construct a Corrected Archive, and use this to produce Corrected QD metrics such as Corrected QD-Score and Corrected coverage. \tref{tab:corrected_qd_table} and \fref{fig:corrected_cdf} show the corrected QD metrics and the corrected CDFs, respectively.
-After re-evaluating the archives, we find that the coverage gap significantly narrows, with PPGA even outperforming certain baselines such as PGA-ME in archive coverage on Half Cheetah.
-PPGA maintains overall higher performance, as indicated by the corrected CDF plots, and higher QD-Score, as indicated by the table, after re-evaluation on all tasks with the exception of Ant.
+To determine the replicability of our agents, we follow the guidelines laid out in~\citet{pga-me-replicate}.
+That is, we re-evaluate each agent in the archive 50 times and average its performance and measures to construct a Corrected Archive and use this to produce Corrected QD metrics such as Corrected QD-Score and Corrected Coverage. \fref{fig:corrected_metrics} shows the corrected QD metrics and the corrected CCDFs, respectively.
+After re-evaluation, PPGA maintains the lead in best reward on all tasks, QD-score on Humanoid and Ant, and Coverage on Humanoid.
+The CCDF plots of the re-evaluated archives show PPGA producing better distributions of policies on all tasks except Ant, suggesting that PPGA-produced policies are robust to stochasticity.